Learning to write Japanese¶

 As this is only relevant for advanced learners move on to the next section if you are still a beginner.
 You shouldn't learn to write kanji as a beginner and will only get frustrated.

 Although it is not endorsed by anyone, talking to people about learning to write kanji I found out that many people seem to do this.
 They do normal recognition cards (word or sentence on the front of the card) and write out the word they want to be able to write.

 It doesn't even have to argued what an ineffective approach this is.
-Not only are you not getting any sort of reliable coverage of kanji you have to know, you are not even testing your recall of the characters yourself.
-You are looking at it or you looked at it seconds ago.
+Not only are you not getting any sort of reliable coverage of kanji you have to know, you are not even testing your recall of the characters themselves.
+You are looking at it right now or you looked at it seconds ago.
 The only thing you are doing in this case is extending the time your reviews take for no good reason.
 I strongly recommend against doing this and prioritizing doing your reviews quickly.

 But what about stroke order?

 Stroke order is something you will mostly be able to do after learning to write 100-200 kanji.
 At that point you will be able to correctly guess the stroke order for most new kanji you encounter and where you can't it essentially doesn't matter.
 It is not a long term problem whatsoever.

 This is an idea going around more advanced Japanese learning circles.
 After you have reached a high level in Japanese simply do RTK with the keyword on the front and kanji on the back.
 Now that you learned to write all the kanji, you can write Japanese!